railsuser2014/openobject-doc-book-en/source/book/6/6_17_Purchases/index.rst

 .. figure:: images/purchase_list.png
    :align: center

-   *List of open orders, and their receipt and invoice status.*
+   *List of open orders, and their receipt and invoice status*

 Control of invoicing
 --------------------